garethrees/garethrees.github.com/_posts/2020-08-23-book-notes-competing-against-luck.md

 Different circumstances have different evaluation criteria that you may not be expecting.
 You must evaluate whether your solution is good enough _in the context of the situation_.

-You don’t use a bicycle in a motor race, and you drive a sports car up cross country.
+You don’t use a bicycle in a motor race, and you drive a sports car cross country.
 Something that’s well designed for one situation can be a total failure in others.

 It’s difficult for competitors to copy well-integrated _experiences_.
 If you understand the underlying _causal mechanism_ of the progress a customer is trying to make, you can fully support them in that situation – not just in the use of the product but in all the context around the purchase too.